Landlord and Tenant Code

 Any inquiries or complaints about prostitution and human trafficking made to Prince George’s County 311 call center will be directed to the county enforcement agencies.
-Upon request, the state Human Relations Commission can provide inquiry/complaint information to a landlord about his or her own rental properties.
+Upon request, the Office of Human Rights can provide inquiry/complaint information to a landlord about his or her own rental properties.

 Read the law: Prince George’s County Code, Subtitle 13 §13-162.00.03

-The Human Relations Commission, in collaboration with the Prince George's County Police Department, will provide voluntary training on how to identify human trafficking activities and human trafficking victims.
+The Office of Human Rights, in collaboration with the Prince George's County Police Department, will provide voluntary training on how to identify human trafficking activities and human trafficking victims.
 This training is for management staff of an apartment rental and is completed at the cost of the participating apartment owners.
-Beginning on July 1, 2017, landlords may voluntarily certify every other year to the Human Relations Commission that their management staff has completed the voluntary training.
+Beginning on July 1, 2017, landlords may voluntarily certify every other year to the Office of Human Rights that their management staff has completed the voluntary training.

 Read the law: Prince George’s County Code, Subtitle 13 §13-162.00.04

 Rental facilities in flood areas: notice to tenants

 Whenever the County Department of Environmental Resources determines that any part of a multi-family rental facility, including the parking area, is within the 100-year flood plain, the lease of any tenant who would occupy a building or use a parking or storage facility within the flood plain area must contain specific information about the flood hazard and about the purchase of insurance.
 Any lease which is required to contain such a provision and which does not contain it, together with tenant's signature or witnessed mark specifically related to that provision, will be unenforceable by landlord.

 Within 5 days after the Department of Environmental Resources notifies a landlord of flood hazard, landlord must give all tenants the appropriate notice.